Theta-Limited/OpenAthena-Legacy-Python/README.md

 Due to the low altitude operation and inexpensive nature of such aircraft, they can counter concentrated combined arms forces even when higher-altitude air supremacy is not held or may not be achieved against an adversary.
 In such a fashion, low altitude consumer-grade aircraft upset the role of high-altitude military aircraft as the only effective foil to ground-based combined arms.

 Additionally, the combination of existing combined arms with new precision indirect fire capabilities may allow a unit to move more rapidly and gain ground at frightening speeds using classic fire-and-movement tactics.
-The advantage provided by precision indirect fire is that it can supress a target from beyond line of sight, reducing the burden of infantry units to supress a target while a friendly unit is in motion.
-Well executed maneuvers under such conditions may outpace a conventional force's ability to react, resupply, and reposition its own defenses.
+The advantage provided by precision indirect fire is that it can suppress a target from beyond line of sight, reducing the burden of infantry units to suppress a target while a friendly unit is in motion.
+Well executed maneuvers under such conditions may out-pace a conventional force's ability to react, resupply, and reposition its own defenses.

 # Adapting to an upset